Dielectric Finishing - a.k.a. Epoxy Powder Coated Insulation

 Tensile strength on raw and plated copper bar is in the range of 7500 PSI.
 UL rating is 130 Cº.
 Epoxy powder coating's high dielectric strength can be varied based on the application process, thickness, and component preparation.

 After you have tackled the operating environment and geometry necessary, you will want to consider power requirements to complete your design.
-Whether your requirement needs a charge interaction in an industrial oven, our team inside the Insulation and Coating center can produce the best part at the greatest value.
+Our team inside the Insulation and Coating center can produce the best part at the greatest value.

 - Power Generation